-Every Hindu scripture has riveting descriptions of magnificent cities, grand palaces and alluring inner chambers that are richly embellished in gold, diamonds, precious stones and expensive cloths.
-The bright floor coverings that were spread out to receive Lord Krishna at Shauripur near Agra has been mentioned in the Mahabharat at length and the origin of the Agra durrie can be traced back to this ancient period.
+Every Hindu scripture has riveting descriptions of magnificent cities, grand palaces and alluring inner chambers that are richly embellished with gold, diamonds, precious stones and expensive cloths.
+The bright floor coverings that were spread out to receive Lord Krishna at Shauripur near Agra have been described at length in the Mahabharat and the origin of the Agra durrie can be traced back to this ancient period.

 India has been known to create stunning floor mats since time immemorial.
 This traditional craft was patronized by all the Indian kings in a manner typical to their culture and heritage.
 This craft received a significant boost during the reign of Akbar who was fascinated with the intricate designs and bold colours.
 Agra, Fatehpur Sikri and Lahore were established as centres for weaving prayer mats, carpets, rugs and other types of decorative floor mats during his reign.

 Agra durrie is a flat-woven pileless rug in a variety of designs and colours.
 These may have simple stripes running from end to end or rectilinear sections or simple patterns in single colour or multi-colour.
 There are three types of durries namely those made of cotton or jute or hemp, wool and waste cloth.
 All durries are woven in the weft-faced plain weave.